raspberrypilearning/temperature-log/worksheet.md

 ## Automate your shell script at startup

-If you would like this script to be run automatically when you boot up your Raspberry Pi, you will need to run it from one of the scripts that get executed at startup.
-You have two options: you can either add it to your `~/.bashrc` and then it will run when you log in, or you can add it to `/etc/rc.local` to make it run automatically while booting, before you have to log in. **Please be careful when editing those files (especially in the second case), as your Raspberry Pi will not boot up properly if the scripts are modified incorrectly!**
+You may want your script to run automatically when you boot up your Raspberry Pi, this requires it to be run from one of the scripts that get executed at startup.
+You have two options: you can either add it to the `~/.bashrc` and then it will run when you log in, or you can add it to `/etc/rc.local` to make it run automatically while booting, before you have to log in. **Please be careful when editing those files (especially in the second case), as your Raspberry Pi will not boot up properly if the scripts are modified incorrectly!**

 ### Option 1: Run automatically when you log in using .bashrc

-Type `nano ~/.bashrc` to open the file for editing (you can use any text editor you like), and add the following line to the end of the file: `bash ~/temperature_log.sh &`. `bash` will execute the shell script provided as its argument and the `&` character at the end ensures that the script will run in the background.
+Type `nano ~/.bashrc` to open the file for editing (you can use any text editor you like), add the following line to the end of the file: `bash ~/temperature_log.sh &`. `bash` This will execute the shell script provided as its argument and the `&` character at the end ensures that the script will run in the background.

 ![](images/editing_.bashrc.png)